Felix Lobrecht: Career

-Since September 2017, Lobrecht and the author and TV host Tommi Schmitt have released a podcast called Gemischtes Hack on a weekly basis.
+Since September 2017, Lobrecht and the author and TV host Tommi Schmitt have released a weekly podcast called Gemischtes Hack.
 The podcast is available on Spotify exclusively since September 2019.
 The title has several meanings: It translates to “mixed ground meat”, which usually contains pork and beef in Germany.
 The two podcast hosts are like pork and beef in the sense of that their different biographical backgrounds contribute to the overall character of the podcast.
 The word Hack also alludes to life hacks which are often the topic of the podcast.
 Lobrecht and Schmitt also had a show on 1LIVE in 2019.
 It was called Was machen Sachen? (“What do things do?”).
 In the show, Lobrecht and Schmitt answer absurd questions.
 The show was published on YouTube on a weekly basis.

 From October 2019 until September 2021, 1LIVE published 38 episodes in the category Wie geht? ("How does it work?") starring Lobrecht.
 In each episode, Lobrecht is shown common utensils and he has to guess what kind of life hack you could do with them.

-Since February 10, 2022, Lobrecht has hosted the show 1 Live 99 Problems on 1LIVE once a month.
+Since 10 February 2022, Lobrecht has hosted the show 1 Live 99 Problems on 1LIVE once a month.
 The show is about two hours long.

-The New York Times published an article about Lobrecht on February 12, 2021.
-It was on the cover page of the print version of the NYT on February 17.
+The New York Times published an article about Lobrecht on 12 February 2021, which was published on the front page of the print edition dated 17 February 2021.

-Critisim
+Since 2025, Lobrecht has produced techno and hip-hop music under the stage name Azzle 447. and performs at festivals such as the 44 Festival, SonneMondSterne, and Hive with his record label, the 44 Label Group.
+In November 2025, Felix Lobrecht released the track Komm together with rapper Juju.

+Criticism

 Following the broadcast of his show All You Can Eat, critical voices have been raised since its release in January 2025.
 The show has been described as "disturbing" or "misogynistic," among other things.

 He speaks in a sexist and derogatory manner about women and additionally claims, "Admit it, every one of you men out there has said something like 'A hole is a hole' before."
 The program was also criticized for a social "distinction downward."
 Parts of the program were also criticized as tasteless and anti-Semitic in light of a trivialization of the Holocaust.

 Additionally, the criticism questions the "public broadcasting mandate" of ARD.